TatianaNoug/Rift-Data/README.md

 ### Install librairies

-- Write : "npx @electron-forge/cli import " this will allow you to forge the app
+- Open a cmd/shell
 - Install npm using one of the following method :
   .
 With homebrew "brew install npm" (only for mac or linux) .
 By downloading [Node.js](https://nodejs.org/en/download/)
+ - Write : "npx @electron-forge/cli import " this will allow you to forge the app

 ### Forge App
 To forge the app and be able to use it follow those steps :